IFMlab/ChemFlow/tutorial/example-a-thrombin/Tutorial-DF-SF.rst

 .. image:: images/ROC-plants-vina-qvina-smina.png
    :width: 800

-As we can see the AUC is not really promising with the different docking program and it is for this reason that we propose a rescoring methods, such as the end point method known as MMGBSA, in order to enrich our capability of proper discriminate the active from the inactive compounds.
+As we can see the AUC is not really promising with the different docking program and it for this reason we propose an end-point free enrgy re-scoring method known as MMGBSA, in order to enrich our capability of properly discriminate the active compounds from the inactive ones.

-To do so, we invite you in continuing the tutorial until the module named Score\ *Flow* in which we implemented the MMGBSA free energy rescoring method.
+To do so, we invite you in continuing the tutorial until the module named Score\ *Flow* in which we implemented the MMGBSA free energy re-scoring method.

 Lig\ *Flow*
 ***********